 When you think about the principles that are most important to you, do they factor into choosing your career path?
 If your career goals include making an impact on a personal level by working for departments and organizations whose purpose it is to help facilitate change and improve lives, a degree in human services is a great match for your education and career.
-Because of the versatility of the degree, whether you are content with a bachelor’s or plan to continue your education by working toward a master’s in social work or another related field, a bachelor’s in human services provides you with the knowledge and skills you need to begin your career – and build a successful one.
+Because of the versatility of the degree, whether you are content with a bachelor’s or plan to continue your education by working toward a master’s in social work or in another related field, a bachelor’s in human services provides you with the education and skills you need to begin your career – and build a successful one.

 What Is Human Services?

-From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services are just that – providing services that the people of the community need.
+From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services is just that – providing services that the people of the community need.
 Built on a foundation of ethics and an understanding of cultural and economic diversity, those in the human services field strive to help people with varied backgrounds find the services and programs that they need to better their situations, whether they are advocating for children, giving care to the elderly, or assisting in rehabilitation treatment.

-Considering a Human Services Degree
+Considering a Human Services Degree?

-Studying Human Services at SNHU
+Studying Human Services

-The Bachelor of Arts in Human Services degree is a relatively new program that became available online at Southern New Hampshire University in 2015.
-As the associate dean of Social Sciences, Dr. Michelle Alvarez was one of the many faculty members who helped bring this degree path to the university.
+Dr. Michelle Alvarez, now the director of academic strategy at Southern New Hampshire University (SNHU), was one of the many faculty members who helped bring this degree path to the university.
 Alvarez said that the core of human services “is the desire to help others navigate avenues for bettering themselves.”
 When describing the people that enter the human services profession, she notes that they are very empathetic to others.
 Faculty members like Alvarez believe the value of this degree program lies in how the values and ethics learned over your course of study can be applied in whatever setting you find yourself.

 Students currently enrolled in this degree path are as varied in their backgrounds as the kinds of careers they may enter after completion of their studies and are interested in positions across the spectrum of human services.
 While some students are beginning their educational journey, others are going through a career shift, moving from higher paying professions to human services because it matches their values.
 “You do it because you love the field,” said Alvarez, adding that students who are making this kind of transition do so because “it’s appealing to the passion they have for helping people.”

-To help students who want to focus their education on specific career paths, there are two concentrations within the human services degree program that may be a direction in which you would be interested in taking your career:
+In order to help students who want to focus their education on specific career paths, some programs offer concentrations that may be a direction in which you would be interested in taking your career:

-- Child and Family Services: An online Bachelor of Arts in Human Services with a concentration in Child and Family Services means that you enter the workforce with an in-depth understanding of the cognitive development of children, how trauma impacts a child and their family, and the laws and ethics surrounding child advocacy.
+- Child and Family Services: An online Bachelor of Arts in Human Services with a concentration in Child and Family Services means that you will be entering the workforce with an in-depth understanding of the cognitive development of children, how trauma impacts a child and their family, and the laws and ethics surrounding child advocacy.
 Careers with this focus may include a child welfare advocate, family court liaison, and domestic violence counselors.

-Careers in Human Services
+Human Services Degree Jobs

 After you graduate with your bachelor's degree in human services, the kind of careers that you can expect to start out in are entry-level for social advocacy, child welfare, or counseling, with expanding opportunity upon completion of a master’s program.